xgui17/CSE151A/README.md

 </p>

 ## 5. Discussion
-### Exploratory Data Analysis:
+### Exploratory Data Analysis
 In the Exploratory Data Analysis (EDA), we first examined the number of observations totaling 345,336 observations, providing a large dataset for our analysis.
 This large sample size enhances the robustness of our modeling efforts and increases our confidence in the generalizability of our findings.
 In the data preprocessing phase of our study, we took several steps to refine the dataset for subsequent modeling.
 Initially, we addressed missing values by eliminating rows that contained them, which constituted a mere 1.4% of our dataset, thereby preserving the integrity of our data without significant loss.
 Recognizing the potential influence of outliers, especially in the "Area" and "Production" columns, we opted to retain these values, considering them as true representations of the variability inherent in agricultural data.
 To mitigate the risks of multicollinearity and enhance data interpretability, the "Yield" column was excluded from the analysis; we consider its information to be redundant since it could be calculated from the "Area" and "Production" values.
 Further, we applied log transformation to both the "Production" and "Area" columns to address the skewness of the data, aiming to normalize the distribution and improve the performance of the predictive models.
 Categorical features, such as "Crop", "Season", "State", and "District," were transformed into numerical values using one-hot encoding, a critical step for enabling machine learning algorithms to process and learn from these variables effectively.

 ### Preprocessing:
 In the data preprocessing phase of our study, meticulous steps were taken to refine the dataset for subsequent modeling.

 Initially, we addressed missing values by eliminating rows that contained them, which constituted a mere 1.4% of our dataset, thereby preserving the integrity of our data without significant loss.

 Recognizing the potential influence of outliers, especially in the "Area" and "Production" columns, we opted to retain these values, considering them as true representations of the variability inherent in agricultural data.

 To mitigate the risks of multicollinearity and enhance data interpretability, the "Yield" column was excluded from analysis.
 Its information was deemed redundant since it could be calculated from the "Area" and "Production" values.

 Further, we applied log transformation to both the "Production" and "Area" columns to address the skewness of the data, aiming to normalize the distribution and improve the performance of the predictive models.

 Categorical features, such as "Crop", "Season", "State", and "District," were transformed into numerical values using one-hot encoding, a critical step for enabling machine learning algorithms to process and learn from these variables effectively.
 Specifically, the "District" category was simplified by aggregating less represented districts into a generalized "Other" category for each state, significantly reducing the feature space from 707 unique districts to a more manageable 80.
 This aggregation, alongside the expansive transformation of categorical variables, resulted in a comprehensive feature set, ready for detailed analysis and modeling.

 These preprocessing steps were fundamental in ensuring the dataset was optimally prepared for the application of machine learning techniques, setting a solid foundation for the predictive model building phases that followed.

 ### Model 1: Polynomial Regression